Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - Tap on the three dots on the upper right in that profile.

-- Select “Remove Follower” from the menu that pops up, and confirm the removal.
+- Select “Remove Follower” from the pop-up menu and confirm the removal.

 These Instagram followers will be removed from your account.
-They will no longer be following you, and they won’t be notified you did this.
+They will no longer be following you and won’t be notified you did this.

 Using automation to clean Instagram followers

-There are a few apps that can clean Instagram followers for you automatically, or at least aid you.
-They’re finicky and not without their problems (mostly due to Instagram limiting third-party apps), but they’re better than nothing.
+A few apps can automatically clean Instagram followers for you or at least aid you.
+They’re finicky and not without their problems (mainly due to Instagram limiting third-party apps), but they’re better than nothing.

 But if they haven’t interacted with my last 100 posts because they’re following 6,000 people, they add no value to my community.

 The other thing I don’t like about the full automation is that it can’t “Remove” Instagram followers from your account.
-It can only “Block” them, and I don’t want it to block thousands of people without my input.
+It can only “Block” them; I don’t want it to block thousands of people without my input.

 Cleaning your Instagram followers manually is tedious and time-consuming.
 But I think it’s the most effective middle-ground to maintaining your audience.